voidspace/voidspace.github.io/index.md

 I'm also available for team coaching, individual and group mentoring and code review.
-Putting in place best practises infrastructure and development practises, including standard Python tooling, like git workflows and gating, continuous integration systems and deployment systems.
+Putting in place best practises infrastructure and development practises, including standard Python tooling and continuous integration systems.

 Extensive contacts within the Python community for hiring needs, team building and candidate evaluation.